Floor Screeding Longbenton

 Your screeding company will also let you know if a structural engineer is necessary for your project, in order to check on load bearing, flex strength and point loadings that your flooring may need to conform with current building regulations and British Standards.

-Bringing in a qualified and skilled flooring specialist will ensure you get the correct kind of screed for the room's anticipated usage and get the maximum lifespan out of your floor.
-There are many different kinds of floor screeding and choosing the right mix and laying approach is vital if you are to achieve a top quality floor which is long-lasting and fit for purpose.
+A qualified and skilled work force is necessary for a successful result and will extend the lifespan of your floor by using the right form of screed for your room's allocated purpose.
+There are many types of screeding and selecting the right mix and laying approach is vital if you are to create a quality floor that's hard-wearing and fit for purpose.

 Make certain you get at least 2 or 3 price quotes for your Longbenton based floor screeding project and also ask to what standard you're getting a quote.
 The quote might be based on what's called the Surface Regularity, or SR number.
 Each of the 3 SR levels deliver different standards of finish, with SR1 being the highest, with the lowest amount of deviation over the area of the floor.
 This means you may need to fix any areas that may cause problems when putting down your finished flooring material.